Living Learning Communities (LLCs)

 “I really liked having a place to study right outside my door.
 I also owe some of my best friends to intramurals in the LLC.”
 Steven Wozniak, Major: Physics, Science LLC

-The Gender, Sexuality, and Identity Living Learning Community (LLC) connects all students and provides a supportive environment to collectively explore identities of LGBTQUIA+ culture and community.
+The Gender, Sexuality, and Identity Living Learning Community (LLC) connects all students and provides a supportive environment to collectively explore the identities of LGBTQIA+ culture and community.
 The Gender, Sexuality, and Identity LLC will provide support, mentoring and networks necessary for educational success and empowerment while providing a comfortable living experience on campus.
-Students will have the opportunity to connect and network with peers and faculty who may identify as LGBTQUIA+, engage in common Gender, Sexuality and Identity-themed classes, and participate in cultural events and activities on campus and in the local community.
+Students will have the opportunity to connect and network with peers and faculty who may identify as LGBTQIA+, and participate in cultural events and activities on campus and in the local community.
 This community is open to all students living on campus.

 Goals